SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Trump’s relationship with Epstein

 Riley alleges that Trump ran the child sex-trafficking and snuff film ring.
 Whereas Jeffrey Epstein played a lower function in the ring.
 The difficulty with these allegations is that there is no known association between Donald Trump and Epstein during the early 1980s.
 There is little evidence of Trump having any connection to Epstein until at least the late 1980s.
-That’s not to say that Trump and Epstein did not know each other in the early 1980s, but if they did, and you evidence of that, please send it to me.
+According to Trump, he met Epstein in 1987.
+That’s not to say that Trump and Epstein did not know each other in the early 1980s, but if they did, and you have evidence of that, please send it to me.
+Investigative journalists have sought out information about the foundations of Trump’s relationship with Epstein for more than a decade.

 Kicking a Wooden Stake in Donald Trump

-The biggest problem I see with Riley’s claim about the wooden stake is that there are no known time periods between 1980 and 1983 where Trump was temporarily disabled, such that Trump was unable to walk.
+The biggest problem I see with Riley’s claim about impaling Trump with wooden stake is that there are no known time periods between 1981 and 1983 where Trump was temporarily disabled, such that Trump was unable to walk.
 I found photos of Donald Trump standing and in good spirits nearly every month from 1982 through 1985.
-Trump was a well known-public figure at that time.
+I am missing some months but have not spent a lot of time searching.
+Trump was a well known-public figure in the early 80s.

-In a hypothetical scenario where a person sustains a traumatic impalement from a woodent tent stake, the medical consequences would be severe and life-threatening.
+In a hypothetical scenario where a person sustains a traumatic impalement, the medical consequences would be severe and life-threatening.
 Rectal impalement involves complex trauma.
 Trump’s colon could have been perforated.
 He could have suffered from internal organ damage depending on the angle and force.
 Riley could have penetrated Trump’s bladder, small intestine, or even his liver, diaphragm, or lungs.
 There would likely have been significant internal bleeding, nerve damage, and loss of mobility.
 Trump would have needed immediate surgery and hospitalization.
 A full recovery from that severe of an injury could take over a year.

 There is no readily available evidence that Trump suffered such a severe injury in the early 1980s.
 Perhaps someone will locate it.
+If Riley’s allegations are true, it should be relatively easy to find witnesses close to Trump at the time who would know whether Trump was severely injured.
 We will see.

-Voldeng frequently refers to the recordings as “testimony,” despite the fact that they were not taken under penalty of perjury or through a formal deposition.
+Voldeng frequently refers to the recordings as “testimony,” despite the fact that the interview was not conducted under penalty of perjury.
+Riley did not take an oath.

 Voldeng’s conduct during the interviews has also drawn scrutiny.
 At one point, approximately 50 minutes into the first recording, Voldeng laughs and compares the alleged events of Riley kicking the wooden stake into Donald Trump to the Denzel Washington film The Equalizer.

-Furthermore, Voldeng’s use of Latin phrases like “Veritas vincit” (truth conquers) and frequent biblical citations suggests on her Substack post presents a crusade-like narrative rather than an objective investigation.
+Furthermore, Voldeng’s use of Latin phrases like “Veritas vincit” (truth conquers) and frequent biblical citations on her Substack post, where she revealed the recording of Riley, suggests that she is on a crusade-like political mission, rather than an objective investigation.

 While every allegation of abuse deserves to be heard, they must be approached with extreme caution when they lack corroboration and are presented by uncertified intermediaries.